-The Effect of Screening for Publication Bias on the Outcomes of Meta-Analyses
+The Effect of Screening for Publication Bias on the Outcomes of Meta-Analyses.

-Haben Michael
+Haben Michael1

-University of Massachusetts, Amherst, MA (hmichael@math.umass.edu)
+1University of Massachusetts, Amherst, MA (hmichael@math.umass.edu)

 SUMMARY: Conducting a meta-analysis on a body of studies subject to publication bias is a type of post-selection inference that may invalidate findings.
 Therefore, analysts often run a hypothesis test to check for publication bias prior to conducting a meta-analysis.
 However, conducting meta-analyses conditional on the outcome of such preliminary tests is itself a form of post-selection inference.
-We investigate the effect on the outcome of a meta-analysis of a null finding at the preliminary stage.
+We investigate the effect of conducting meta-analyses conditional on a null finding at the preliminary stage.
 We find that in many situations there is no or little bias in the findings at the main stage.